Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Conclusions

 \section{Conclusions}

-In this work, we investigate aspects of the Kirkwood-Dirac quasiprobability (KDQ) distribution that allows us to characterize the joint statistics of incompatible observables in a quantum process, focusing in particular on reconstruction protocols and witnessing non-classical behaviour.
+In this work, we investigated aspects of the Kirkwood-Dirac quasiprobability (KDQ) distribution characterizing the joint statistics of incompatible observables in a quantum process.

-It is well-known that quasiprobabilities are a viable approach to the description of the joint statistics of incompatible observables in quantum mechanics.
-As we show in section \ref{sec:no_go_theorem}, quasiprobabilities are the only way to define an object reproducing the correct marginals statistics and respecting the linearity of probability theory.

-Here we focus on the KDQ due to its numerous recent applications in disparate fields such as thermodynamics, metrology, tomography, chaos theory, measurement-disturbance, foundations of quantum mechanics.
-In reviewing the conceptual foundations and some of the applications pedagogically, as well as uncovering some previously unnoticed connections to the field of dynamical quantum phase transitions, we hope to provide a useful primer to the growing results in this area.
+As we show in section \ref{sec:no_go_theorem}, quasiprobabilities are the only way to define an object that reproduces the correct marginal statistics and respects the linearity of probability theory.
+We highlighted numerous recent applications in disparate fields, such as quantum thermodynamics, metrology, tomography, chaos theory, measurement-disturbance, and foundations of quantum mechanics. {Furthermore, we reviewed the conceptual foundations of the KDQ, uncovered some of its connections to various fields of quantum sciences, and provided novel protocols for its measurement.

-Given the growing relevance of the KDQ, it is timely to devise strategies to experimentally access it or, at least, its non-classical features encoded in its negative and non-real components.
-We do this in great detail by reviewing and proposing measurement schemes suitable for the task.
+Given the growing relevance of the KDQ to the physical understanding of many quantum processes, in this work we have focused on devising different experimental strategies and measurement schemes to access the KDQ, or in some cases, to witness non-classicality encoded in negative and non-real components of the quasiprobability.
 Some of the proposed schemes can be implemented in current quantum experiments and are also suitable for quantum simulation on quantum computing platforms.
-In order to complete the picture, we also give experimental perspectives on the feasibility of some of the schemes discussed, and we propose a possible realization of an interferometric scheme in a solid-state NV center experiment.
+In order to complete the picture, we also give experimental perspectives on the feasibility of some of the schemes discussed, and we propose a possible realization of an interferometric scheme in a (solid-state) NV center experiment.